mgsloan/mgsloan-site/posts/ghcinception.md

 ...
 ```

-This does take a while to load, as it's loading 493 modules.
+This takes a while to load, since it's loading 493 modules.
 On my machine it
 clocks in at around 8 minutes.
 The main reason that this takes so long is that
 it needs to do object code generation.
-I bet it'd also go a lot faster if I
+I bet it'd also load faster if I wasn't
-wasn't using an unoptimized `devel2` flavour build of `ghc-stage2`.
+using an unoptimized `devel2` flavour build of `ghc-stage2`.
 This flavour
 includes potentially expensive assertions.

 Once it has finished loading, you can use GHCi to ask for information as usual!